Year: 2013

 ‘The NSA has nearly complete backdoor access to Apple’s iPhone’ [Updated]

-Jay Hathaway: > According to leaked documents, the NSA claims a 100 percent success rate when it comes to implanting iOS devices with spyware.
-The documents suggest that the NSA needs physical access to a device to install the spyware—something the agency has achieved by rerouting shipments of devices purchased online—but a remote version of […]
+> According to leaked documents, the NSA claims a 100 percent success rate when it comes to implanting iOS devices with spyware.
+The documents suggest that the NSA needs physical access to a device to install the spyware—something the agency has achieved by rerouting shipments of devices purchased online—but a remote version of the exploit is also in the works.

 -